SuperViz/tutorials/realtime-data-dashboard/README.md

 ### 1. Create a New React Project

-Initialize a new React application using Create React App with TypeScript.
+Initialize a new React application using Vite with TypeScript.

 ```bash
 npm create vite@latest